sirisian/ecmascript-types/README.md

     }
 }
 ```
-The last topic not covered is if there should be new syntax for TypedArray views.
+Should there be a new syntax for TypedArray views like:
 ```js
 var a1:uint32[] = [2, 0, 1, 3];
 var a2:uint64[] = a1(1, 2); // Creates a view of a1 at offset 1 with 2 elements.
 So [0, 1].